Michael Snow: Life

 Michael James Aleck Snow was born in Toronto on December 10, 1928.
 He studied at Upper Canada College and the Ontario College of Art.
 He had his first solo exhibition in 1957.
+Snow exhibited with the Isaacs Gallery in Toronto throughout the 1960s, becoming even more involved with the gallery upon his return to Toronto in 1971.
 In the early 1960s Snow moved to New York with his wife, artist Joyce Wieland, where they remained for nearly a decade.
 For Snow this move resulted in a proliferation of creative ideas and connections and his work increasingly gained recognition.
 He returned to Canada in the early 1970s "an established figure, multiply defined as a visual artist, a filmmaker, and a musician."

 His work has appeared at exhibitions across Europe, North America and South America.
 Snow's works were included in the shows marking the reopening of both the Centre Pompidou in Paris in 2000 and the MoMA in New York in 2005.
 In March 2006, his works were included in the Whitney Biennial.

 Snow's first wife was fellow artist Joyce Wieland, whom he married in 1956.
 The couple moved to New York City in 1963, but they moved back to Toronto about a decade later and divorced in 1976.
 In 1990, he married curator and writer Peggy Gale, and they had one son.
+He was the uncle of filmmaker and video artist Su Rynard.

 Snow died from pneumonia in Toronto on January 5, 2023, at the age of 94.
+His papers are in the E.P.
+Taylor Research Library & Archives, Art Gallery of Ontario, Toronto.